Applicants must meet the following minimum requirements to be eligible to apply for admission:

 If you repeated a course and both course grades appear on your transcript, both the past grade and the repeated grade will be included in the GPA calculation.

 Applicants with a Graduate Degree

 If you have a graduate degree (Masters/PhD), you will not be considered for admission as part of a separate applicant pool.
 You will be assessed based on the minimum requirement of a 4-year recognized undergraduate university degree (3-year degree for mature applicants), with a minimum GPA of 3.0 on the 4.0 scale.

-Your graduate degree must be conferred and NOSM must receive your final transcript indicating graduation by December 30, 2018 to be considered for the 0.2 addition.
+Your graduate degree must be conferred and NOSM must receive your final transcript indicating graduation by January 4 of the potential enrolment year to be considered for the 0.2 addition.

 You will not receive the additional 0.2 for more than one graduate degree.